SandraWimberger/pRIMA/Song_InDup/ReadME_InDup.txt

+#type in reference sequence
+#type in gRNA sequence

+#import file"RIMA.csv"
+#import pandas library
-Creating a new columne named "Duplication"
+#create a new columne named"Duplication1"
-Checking the sequence in columne "Allele" if it's "-", add "" in columne "Duplication" if it's a sequence, matching it to the sequence left to it
+#check values in columne "Allele" from the first row to the last row by order
-    if match, add "Detected" in columne "Duplication" if not match, match it to the seqeuence right to it if match, add "Detected" in columne "Duplication" if not match, add "" in columne "Duplication"
+    if it's not "-", if the value in columne "Type" in the same row is "Insertion", do the following steps: check if the value in columne "Allele" is a direct repeat sequence or nucleotide to the sequence left to it or right to it. if yes, add value "Duplication" in columne "Duplication1", otherwise skip if the value in columne "Allele" is "-", then skip it.

+#Export the modified data as new csv file "RIMA_Duplication.csv"